MemoAlfa/CountryCodeFinder/README.md

 ## language and frameworks choice:<br>
-I was tempted to use django-python, then I decided to use java with spring,hsqldb for virtual sql database and vaadin that makes front-end developments extremely fast.<p>
+I was tempted to use django-python, then I decided to use java with spring,hsqldb for virtual sql database and vaadin that makes front-end<br>
+I also wanted to include AOP with SpringAop, but since the challenge only mentioned separate concern not cross-cutting concern I was reluctant.<p>
+developments extremely fast.<p>
 ## About the projcet infrastructure choice:<br>
 I wantedit to KISS as much as possible, except when it